 Allowing students to read assigned texts in the format of their choosing raises several questions.
 Will it be more difficult for the class to literally be on the same page when discussing an important passage?
-Will students using e-‐book devices and tablets be tempted to use them for other purposes in class, resulting in decreased engagement?
+Will students using e‐book devices and tablets be tempted to use them for other purposes in class, resulting in decreased engagement?
 Will issues of economic inequality emerge if some students bring the latest iPads and Kindles into the classroom whereas other students continue to read used copies of books that have already been marked up by others?
-I hope to have the opportunity to discuss these questions and more with faculty in other disciplines as well as educational technology support staff as a Digital Initiatives fellow next semester.
+I hope to have the opportunity to discuss these questions and more with faculty in other disciplines as well as educational technology support staff.